oxayotl/meikik-project/README.md

 Meikik provides three new tag attributes,
 * `text:basic` simply ensures that new lines from the input string are still visible in your website, by replacing them with <br> tags
 * `text:bbcode` works similarly to `text:basic` but also support translating into html a variety of BBcode tags like `[b]text in bold[/b]` and `[url="https://www.wikipedia.org/"]Link to the best website[/url]`.
-* `text:balises` is used in conjunction with `text:bbcode` to overload which BBCode tags will be interprated from the default value provided to the Dialog constructor.
+* `text:allowed-tags` is used in conjunction with `text:bbcode` to overload which BBCode tags will be interprated from the default value provided to the Dialog constructor.

 Meikik also comes with a Spring Boot Starter project for easier configuration.